hutli/empire-map/README.md

-# Empire LARP Map
+# Empire LRP Map

-Empire LARP Map is just a static website.
+Empire LRP Map is just a static website.
 You can host the `www` directory contents with your favourite web server (like `nginx`).
 The website will work but will not contain the correct fonts; please refer to building [Fonts](#Fonts).

-Hosting the website "as-is" means that clients visiting your website, will get the map tiles and GeoJSON files from https://empirelarpmap.com/.
+Hosting the website "as-is" means that clients visiting your website, will get the map tiles and GeoJSON files from https://empirelrpmap.com/.
 To host these files yourself, you have to build them and change the [Constants](#Constants).

 # Building